Skip to main content

 Sales

-Knowing how to sell is a vital ingredient for marketing success.
-In simple terms, effective sales and negotiation techniques blend talking to the right people - and listening hard to find out what they want to buy.
+Knowing how to sell is a vital ingredient for business success.
+In simple terms, effective sales and negotiation techniques include listening carefully to what the customer wants as well as persuading them to buy.
 Once you've got both those elements, you can close the deal to mutual benefit.

-A successful sales process starts by looking at the customer and what they want, rather than just what you're trying to sell.
-This lets you tailor the way you present your product or service to match each customer's individual requirements.
+A successful sales process starts by looking at the customer and what they want, rather than just telling them what you're trying to sell.
+Understanding the needs of the customer allows you to present your product or service in a way that meets the customer's specific requirements.

 If your customer believes that you're working with their interests at heart as well as your own, they're more likely to be more honest about what they view as their alternatives.
 And this in turn allows you to do the same - making for a more positive environment to do good business.